JordanElectronics/pxt-ds1820/README.md

 After adding the DS1820 package in MakeCode, the block "Temperature(C)" is used to retrieve the temperature from the DS1820.

 The "Temperature(C)" takes two parameters: Pin1 and Pin2.
-These are the two pins on the Microbit which is connected to the DS1820 sensor.
+These are the two pins on the Microbit which are connected to the DS1820 sensor.

 The value returned by the "Tempareature(C)" block is the temparature *100.